josh-hs-ko/Thesis/README.md

 Definition of slice categories.

 #### Prelude.Category.Slice.Functor
-The forgetful functor from a slice category to its underlying category is pullback-preserving.
+The forgetful fun⁻ctor from a slice category to its underlying category is pullback-preserving.

 #### Prelude.Category.Span
 Definition of span categories.
 Products and product preservation are also defined here.

 #### Prelude.Category.WCat
-"Weak" category of categories, in which morphisms (i.e., functors) are considered equal if they are naturally isomorphic.
+"Weak" category of categories, in which morphisms (i.e., fun⁻ctors) are considered equal if they are naturally isomorphic.
 An equivalence of categories is an isomorphism in this weak category of categories.

 #### Prelude.Equality